AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. image:: preferences-general.png

-This dialog, available through the :menuselection:`Edit-->Preferences...` menu, allows you to modify GPS's global preferences GPS.
+This dialog, available through the :menuselection:`Edit --> Preferences...` menu, allows you to modify GPS's global preferences.
 Changes are applied as soon as you modify a setting.
 Confirm your changes by pressing the :guilabel:`OK` button or press the :guilabel:`Cancel` button to undo them.

 A label displays the name of each preference and an editing area to modify its value.
-If hover over the label, a tool tip is displayed giving on-line help for the preference.
+If you hover the mouse over the label, a tool tip is displayed giving on-line help for the preference.

 The preferences dialog is composed of several areas, accessible through the tabs at the left.
 Each page contains a set of preferences.
 Some pages are